aws-samples/service-catalog-engine-for-terraform-os/README.md

 ### Exceptions

-The Service Catalog Terraform Open Source Parameter Parser throws two types of exceptions: ParserInvalidParameterException and ParserAccessDeniedException
+The Service Catalog Terraform Parameter Parser throws two types of exceptions: ParserInvalidParameterException and ParserAccessDeniedException

 ParserInvalidParameterException is thrown when the provided input is invalid